Madison police oversight board mulls thousands of dollars in payments for its members

 Burnette on Nov.
 10 described the “significant number of hours that no one was aware anyone was going to have to put in but that I put in behind the scenes to get this board lifted off the ground.”
 The value of that time, she said, was worth “a hell of a lot more than $10,000,” referring to what was at that point the proposed honorarium.

-The PCOB was created in September 2020 as one of 146 recommendations in a generally positive outside review of the Police Department completed in December 2017.
+The oversight board was created in September 2020 as one of 146 recommendations in a generally positive outside review of the Police Department completed in December 2017.
 Under the ordinance that created it, the board hires and oversees the monitor.

 The board held its first meeting on Nov.
-30, 2020, and is one of only three of Madison's approximately 80 citizen boards, committees, commissions or other unelected citizens groups to receive compensation for their work, drawing $100 per month, plus an extra $25 if they're on the board's executive committee.
+30, 2020, and is one of only three of Madison’s approximately 80 citizen boards, committees, commissions or other unelected citizens groups to receive compensation, with members drawing $100 per month, plus an extra $25 if they’re on the board’s executive committee.
 Reimbursement for child care during meetings is also available.

 The other two groups that receive stipends, both required by state law, according to city finance director David Schmiedicke, are the Board of Review and Board of Public Works.
-The first gets receive $20 per meeting, the second $100 per year.
+Members of the first receive $20 per meeting, while those serving on the second get $100 per year.

 Madison is one of several cities nationwide that in recent years have created independent police monitor positions and associated boards, although Madison’s board has no ability to hire, fire or discipline police — responsibilities that under state law are reserved for citizen boards known as police and fire commissions.

-Kilfoy-Flores said during this month's board and executive committee meetings that Alds.
-Yannette Figueroa Cole and Nikki Conklin were open to sponsoring a resolution before the council to approve Burnett's honorarium.
+Kilfoy-Flores said at this month’s board and executive committee meetings that Alds.
+Yannette Figueroa Cole and Nikki Conklin were open to sponsoring a resolution before the council to approve an honorarium for Burnette.
 Figueroa Cole did not respond to requests for comment.
-Conklin did not respond to an email and when reached by phone said "no comment" before the Wisconsin State Journal could ask her about the honorarium.
+Conklin did not respond to an email and when reached by phone said “no comment” before the Wisconsin State Journal could ask her about the honorarium.
 Then the line went dead.

 Pay for City Council members is currently $14,133 each for 2021, with the vice president making $15,304 and the president $17,262.

-Council president Syed Abbas acknowledged that the council office has been understaffed over the past year, but said it has made providing the board with administrative assistance a "priority."
-He declined to take a position on the honorariums pending introduction of a resolution to put one or more of them into place.
+Council President Syed Abbas acknowledged that the council’s office has been understaffed over the past year but said it has made providing the oversight board with administrative assistance a priority.
+He declined to take a position on the honorariums pending introduction of any resolution calling for them.

 Haas said the city’s ethics code “prohibits city officials from using their office to obtain financial gain or anything of value for their private benefit.”